srirag1987/data-platform-group-3/README.md

    This command starts all the necessary containers in the background (detached mode).

-## Explanation of Services
+## Services Overview

 The `docker-compose.yml` file defines several services that work together:

-- **pyspark-jupyter:** Jupyter Notebook environment with Apache Spark for data processing.
+- **spark-iceberg:** Jupyter Notebook environment with Apache Spark and Iceberg integration.
-- **ed-zookeeper:** Zookeeper service for coordination.
-- **ed-kafka:** Kafka message broker for streaming data.
-- **spark-iceberg:** Apache Spark with Iceberg integration for data storage and querying.
-- **rest:** Iceberg REST API for accessing data.
+- **iceberg-rest:** REST API for accessing Iceberg data.
 - **minio:** MinIO object storage for storing Iceberg tables.
 - **mc:** MinIO client for managing data in MinIO.

-## Creating a Kafka Topic
+## Additional Setup for Streaming Data Demonstration

-1. **Open Docker Desktop.**
+1. **Open the `spark-iceberg` container:**
-2. **Go to the "Containers" tab.**
-3. **Find the "ed-kafka" container.**
-4. **Click "Open shell".**
-5. **Run the following command to create a Kafka topic named "device-data":**
+   - Use Docker Desktop or run the following command in your terminal:

      ```bash
-    kafka-topics --create --topic device-data --bootstrap-server localhost:29092
+     docker exec -it spark-iceberg /bin/bash
      ```

-## Accessing Jupyter Notebook

-1. **Open your web browser and navigate to [http://localhost:8888](http://localhost:8888).**
-2. **Create a password to access Jupyter Notebook if prompted.**

-## Running the Data Producer

-1. **Open a terminal inside Visual Studio Code.**
-2. **Navigate to the project directory.**
-3. **Run the following command to start the data producer:**
+2. **Install `ncat` and start a socket listener:**

     ```bash
-    python producer.py
+    sudo sh -c 'apt-get update; sudo apt-get install -y ncat; sudo ncat -l 9999'
     ```

-   This will send data to the "device-data" Kafka topic.
+3. **Access Jupyter Notebook:**
+   - Open your web browser and navigate to [http://localhost:8888](http://localhost:8888).
+   - Open the `notebooks` folder to find the example notebooks `01_data_frame_example.ipynb` and `02_reading_from_sockets.ipynb`.

-## Data Processing and Storage
+## Demonstration of Socket Streaming and Processing

-The Apache Spark application will consume the streaming data from Kafka, process it, and save it into Iceberg tables stored in MinIO.
+1. **Open the notebook `02_reading_from_sockets.ipynb` in Jupyter Notebook.**
+2. **Run all cells in the notebook:**
+   - This notebook demonstrates streaming data processing where Apache Spark consumes data from the socket, processes it to count words, and displays the results in the console.

 ## Additional Notes

 - The `docker-compose.yml` file contains environment variables for configuration.
 Modify them as needed to suit your requirements.
 - Refer to the documentation of each service for more details.
+- For Kafka topic creation and data production, please refer to the detailed README section in the project directory.

-This README provides a basic overview of the project.
-Feel free to explore the code and experiment further.
+Feel free to explore the code and experiment further with the notebooks and services provided.